digital-dream-labs/oskr-owners-manual/doc/unlock_checklist.md

 When you receive your unlock OTA email, go to the next step

 - [ ] 35.
 Download the unlock OTA image from the email into your local server folder
 - [ ] 36.
 Check that your robot has the same ESN serial number as the one you submitted earlier, and wrote down above.
-The serial number is on the bottom.  (<https://support.digitaldreamlabs.com/article/338-how-do-i-find-vectors-serial-number>)  If the number does not match, you have the wrong bot.
+The serial number
+          is on the bottom. (<https://support.digitaldreamlabs.com/article/338-how-do-i-find-vectors-serial-number>) If the number does
+          not match, you have the wrong bot.

-Prepare to server the unlock OTA file .
+Prepare to server the unlock OTA file:
 - [ ] 37.
 Open <https://vector-setup.ddl.io> in a Chrome browser
 - [ ] 38.
 Place Vector in its charging station and press the backpack button twice to enter pairing mode.
 - [ ] 39.
 Click "Pair with Vector" and select Vector from the popup.
 Enter any Pin codes
 - [ ] 40.
 Verify that the emulated console is working by typing `help`
 - [ ] 41.
 Put a book or heavy block in front of Vector to keep him from driving off the charging station while updating.

 Deploy the unlock OTA software: